Envirometrix/PredictiveSoilMapping/main.md

-Of the design based options available we suggest using a nested, multiscale sampling design based on a stratified random sample framework or spatially-based sampling (@BrownPES2015).
+Of the design based options available we suggest using a nested, multiscale sampling design based on a stratified random sample framework or spatially-based sampling.
 In these nested sampling approaches, explicit attention is given to ensuring that multiple samples are collected at a succession of point locations with increasingly large interpoint separation distances (e.g. 1 m, 10 m,